saskar1/screen-saver/README.md

 Phase 3 begins with a variable definition, `var count = 0;`, which is similar to the variable definitions of Phase 1.

-This page begins with the line `while(true) {` which begins the  definition of a "while-true loop."
-Whereas the for loop of Phase 2 draws 10,000 squares, this loop draws ∞ squares (well actually, once the web page is closed it stops drawing squares).
+The phase continues with the line `while(true) {`, which begins the  definition of a "while-true loop."
+Whereas the for loop of Phase 2 draws 10,000 squares, this while-true loop draws ∞ squares.
+(Well actually, once the web page is closed it stops drawing squares).
+The difference between a for loop and a while-true loop is: while-true loops never end.

-That's the difference between a for loop and a while-true loop: while-true loops never end.
+Like the for loop, the while-true loop has two curly braces.
+The body of the while-true loop contains 8 lines of code, which together "expand" one pixel.

-Like for loop, the while-true loop has two curly braces.
-This while-true loop contains 8 lines of code which I will explain in a few sections.
+I will explain more in a few sections.

 ## 2. Git